myna/myna-html/README.md

 Here's an example that defers to another script:

-    var includeUserInTest = true; // another script sets this to true or false appropriately
+    var includeUserInTest = true; // another script sets this to true or false

     Myna.init({
       callbacks: {